angkira/argentic/tests/core/messager/e2e/README.md

 ## Requirements

-- Docker and docker-compose installed on your system
+- Docker and docker compose installed on your system
 - Python dependencies installed (same as main project)

 ## Running the Tests